carpentries-lab/good-enough-practices/_episodes/01-introduction.md

 Good Enough Practices rely on a shared set of principles that span these areas:

 - Planning: plan out how to work, and any plan that you can stick to is better than no plan.
-- Modular organisation: organise your data, code, project and project into coherent modules.
+- Modular organisation: organise your data, code, and projects into coherent modules.
 - Names: give good names to your files, folders, and functions, that make them easy to find and to understand.
 - Documentation: explicitly write down everything you and your collaborators need to know in the future.